 Eligibility criteria for rankings by faculty area

-The institute must provide full degree programs in the corresponding faculty (broad subject) area.
-Further, in each faculty area, at least two narrow subjects should be offered.
+The university must provide full degree programs (e.g. BA, BSc, MA, MSc) in the corresponding faculty (broad subject) area.
+Further, in each faculty area, at least two narrow degree programs should be offered.
 There must have been at least three graduating classes in those narrow subjects before eligibility is conferred.
 Single-faculty and single-level institutions are eligible for our rankings by faculty area.

-As every indicator in the rankings by faculty areas depends on the performance in the corresponding narrow subjects, the overall performance of an institution in the rankings by faculty areas depends on the number of narrow subjects it's eligible for.
+Every indicator in the rankings by faculty areas depends on the performance in the corresponding narrow subjects, and so the overall performance of an institution in the rankings by faculty areas depends on the number of narrow subjects it is eligible for.
 However to be featured in the rankings by faculty areas, there is no specific pre-requisite for the performance in narrow subjects.

 The revised indicator weights of the faculty-area rankings can be found below: